chimera-linux/chimera-linux.github.io/community/index.md

 have been wronged, you can appeal to anybody with global access rights, and your case will be re-evaluated.

-Specific examples of things considered harmful and not welcome:

-* Far-right and adjacent movements, tankies, putinists and other equivalent authoritarian chuddery
-* Racism, sexism, homophobia, transphobia, etc.
-* Complaining about SJWs
-* Loud anti-systemd nonsense, dogmatic suckless/"minimalism",
-  cat-v, cryptocurrencies and other sketchy religious movements
-* etc.
+Examples of unwanted behavior include bigotry of any kind (racism, sexism, homophobia, transphobia, etc.), far-right politics, whining about SJWs or codes of conduct, whining about systemd, scam fads (cryptocurrencies, AI, etc.), and so on.
+This is not exhaustive, but in general should be obvious.